weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Down in Greenwich Village on the south side of Washington Square, Joanna found Miss Susan's "Board."
-They were occupying, scattered around, a large dilapidated room of mag<span id="calibre_link-294" page-number="228" page-name="Page:There Is Confusion.djvu/234" page-index="234" page-quality="3" title="Page:There_Is_Confusion.djvu/234"></span>nificent proportions and they were talking of art, of dancing with an enthusiasm and accuracy, an amazing precision such as Joanna had never heard equaled.
+They were occupying, scattered around, a large dilapidated room of magnificent proportions and they were talking of art, of dancing with an enthusiasm and accuracy, an amazing precision such as Joanna had never heard equaled.